 Instead of experiencing the natural, exciting waves of joy and sadness, you seem to be feeling nothing but numbness and emptiness.
-You might think that life is slipping away through your fingers, and there is nothing you can do to change how you feel.
+You might think that life is slipping away through your fingers and that you can do nothing to change how you feel.
 Even in the face of significant events that used to get you emotionally reactive, you feel nothing emotionally overwhelming, lacking emotion towards life and relationships in general.

 Do you sometimes feel invisible at home when watching your family members engage with each other, but there seems to be a barrier that keeps you from joining them?
 Does your partner or spouse complain about your withdrawal from communication or your emotional absence?

 If you feel these changes, you might be experiencing what is commonly called “emotional flatness” or “emotional numbness.”
 People going through this may sense that the world around them seems superficial, and they cannot connect to their environment.
 Although emotional flatness does not typically get recognized as a mental health disorder, it can be a symptom that points to underlying mental health.

 As human beings, our emotional life involves a variety of experiences, with some stronger than others.
 Being able to feel a full range of emotions is considered a healthy thing.

 However, emotional flatness may truncate that rainbow of emotions to just a few.
 Your emotional reactivity to daily happenings may become very limited.
 That is why experts refer to this as “the flat effect.”
 Your ability to express facial emotions and other forms of communication could become hampered.